Protect Your Investment - Expert Phase I Environmental Site Assessments

 Regulatory database review examines federal, state, and local environmental databases to identify the subject property and surrounding sites with environmental violations, cleanup requirements, or permitted activities.

-This review includes EPA National Priority List sites, Michigan Sites of Environmental Contamination, underground storage tank databases, hazardous waste generator lists, and air quality permit databases.
+This review includes EPA National Priority List sites, state sites of environmental contamination, underground storage tank databases, hazardous waste generator lists, and air quality permit databases.
 The database review identifies potential contamination sources on-site and nearby properties that could affect environmental conditions.

 Property size significantly impacts Phase 1 Site Assessment cost, as larger properties require more extensive site reconnaissance, additional historical research, and longer report preparation time.
 Properties with multiple buildings, complex operations, or extensive grounds require more detailed documentation and analysis.